open-simh/.github/docs/simdocs/simh_vmio.md

-The interrupt structure is implemented in an array int32 int\_hwre\[5\], corresponding to API (automatic priority interrupt) levels 0 through 3 and normal program interrupts, if a device doesn't support API.
-Priority is from level 0 to level "4" (PI); with a level, priority is right to left.
+The interrupt structure is implemented in an array int32 int\_hwre\[5\], corresponding to API (automatic priority interrupt) levels 0 through 3 and normal program interrupts, if a device doesn’t support API.
+Priority is from level 0 to level “4” (PI); with a level, priority is right to left.
 The API control variables are updated centrally; an IO device only deals with int\_hwre.